mohammadkamel74/Age_and_Gender_Classification/README.md

 You can run the following code to test the system:
 ```
 cd Code
 python CNN_A.py    #for age classification using CNN
+python CNN_G.py    #for Gender classification using CNN
 ```

 ## Model Accuracy